zimivanende/BoomiFlow-SearchFilterTable/README.md

 Will launch a uri when clicked rather than trigger an outcome.

 Uri can contain {{FieldName}} elements which will be substituted with values from that column in the row.
+Uri can contain {{FlowValueName}} elements which will be substituted with values from flow value (must be string).
+Uri can contain {{CONSTANT_NAME}} elements which will be substituted with values from flow constants.
+Allowed are "TENANT_ID"

 ### target